 6 Things You Didn’t Know About Vaults

-While secure storage solutions have dated back to the Egyptian times, the invention of the vault came much later.
+While secure storage solutions have dated back to Egyptian times, the invention of the vault came much later.
 In 1849 when gold was first discovered in California and people flocked to the state to find it, known as the Gold Rush, those who weren’t lucky enough to get any gold took to robbing banks instead.
-As a result, banks demanded better protection for their gold than the small iron safes which had become compromised.
+As a result, banks demanded better protection for their gold than the small iron safes, which had compromised.

 Air of Mystery

 Most of us won’t come into contact with a vault in our lives, and the closest we’ll get is seeing them represented in film.
 For this reason, vaults seem to portray an air of mystery often associated with secret agents or magical worlds (think Gringotts bank vaults in Harry Potter or spy films like James Bond).

 Bank vaults are often built to last and are robust enough not to be damaged in even the most extreme circumstances.
 An example of this was when Hiroshima was hit by an atomic bomb in 1945.
 The two bank vaults were the only parts of the Teikoku Bank that were left standing after the blast.

 Similarly, in 1957, the US tested nuclear weapons on a bank vault in Nevada.
 The result?
 A 37,000-ton nuke barely succeeded in loosening the trim of the vault.